 - San Francisco Consulate: Alaska, Northern California, Nevada, Oregon, Washington

-For business or tourist visa, the following documents mist be submitted:
+For business or tourist visa, the following documents must be submitted:

 - Completed visa application.
-Must be completed in the computed and printed, handwritten applications are not accepted.
+Must be completed via an online application and printed, as handwritten applications are not accepted.
 If a question does not apply to you, write “not applicable” or “none” in the space and do not leave anything blank.
 Hong Kong or Taiwan must not be mentioned.

 - Valid passport.
 Must be valid after six months past the end of your trip to China, must have two blank visa pages and must be signed.

 - One photograph with the following specifications:

 - Have a head size of 28-33mm from top of head to bottom of chin.

 - Have a plain white background.